 HOW WILL MY PET'S ALLERGIES BE TREATED?

-The best form of treatment would be to keep the pet away from the particular allergen, but in most cases, this is difficult, if not impossible!
+The best form of treatment would be to keep the pet away from the allergen, but in most cases, this is difficult, if not impossible!
 Basic therapy involves using medications that will often quickly control symptoms.
 These include steroids, antihistamines, omega fatty acids, shampoos and antibiotics when needed.
 For seasonal allergies this may be all that your pet needs from time to time.
 Thyroid function should be checked as well.

 Hyposensitization to the offending allergen(s) after extensive testing to determine what your pet is allergic to is another form of treatment.
 Injections are prepared containing specific amounts of offending allergen(s) to be administered on a regular basis.
 This allows the animal to build up a tolerance to the allergen(s).
 This therapy requires screening then long-term use of specially prepared desensitization medication.

 Food allergies are uncommon and digestive disease almost always occurs as well as skin problems.
 Pets may be allergic to basic food ingredients.
 Most every commercial food contains some of the same ingredients that can cause allergies.
 New and specialized foods are now readily available to help both diagnose and treat these kinds of problems.
-These include Hypoallergenic, Anallergenic and Limited Ingredient Diets.
+These special diets can be used to help these pets.

 REMEMBER: Your pet is unique, and the type of medication, proper doses, and frequency of giving the medication may change or vary over time.
 Regular exams, testing and careful monitoring at home is essential for long-term success.
 Most allergies are not cured but rather, controlled!